In this guide on choosing a camping stove for bike touring, we'll take a look at what's available and which type of stove might be best for you.

 Of all the camp stoves I have used, this is my favourite, and I used it when cycling from Alaska to Argentina.

-Canister Fuel Stoves for Bike Touring
+Gas Canister Stoves for Bike Touring

 In my opinion, canister fuelled camp stoves have their place in the bicycle touring world, but not on extended trips.
-A two week tour in Europe – brilliant.
+In Europe and North America – brilliant.
 Cycling through remote regions of Peru – No way.
-I have used canister fuelled stoves in the past, and perhaps the most popular, is the Camping Gaz version which I used through Europe when cycling from England to South Africa.

 Advantages – perfect for shorter tours or where buying canisters is very easy.
 Lightweight.
 Efficient. variable heat.